Revive your Shower Sealant

 Step 2 – Treat the Affected Area

-1. Ensure that you have all the protective gear on!2.
-Pour plenty of bleach on the affected area (or you can do the entire shower tray)
+1. Ensure that you have all the protective gear on!

 3. When the sealant is soaked in bleach, tear off the kitchen roll the length of the affected area.